Tag archive for: lockdown

 The Faculty is not closing its doors

-Unlike during the first lockdown, the faculty will not close its doors.
+Unlike during the first lockdown, the university will not close its doors.

-• EACH STUDENT AND STAFF MEMBER HAS A ZOOM ACCOUNT
+• EVERY STUDENT AND STAFF MEMBER HAS A ZOOM ACCOUNT

-Every student and teacher at the Montpellier-Nîmes Faculty of Medicine has a Zoom license provided by the University of Montpellier.
+Every student and faculty member at the Montpellier-Nîmes School of Medicine has a Zoom license provided by the University of Montpellier.

-Classes will be held on ZOOM.
-The CM schedules will remain the same as those originally planned.
+Classes will be held on Zoom.
+The lecture schedules will remain the same as originally planned.
 A virtual room has been created for each lecture hall.
-Simply log in to the virtual room corresponding to the physical room originally scheduled.
-The addresses of the virtual rooms will be communicated to each class by email. 📧
+Simply log in to the virtual room corresponding to the physical room originally listed on the schedule.
+The links to the virtual rooms will be sent to each class via email. 📧

 • ATP (Montpellier – Flahault)